aamnah/notes/content/wordpress/change-url-domain-multisite-network-wordpress.md

 ```

 - the `guid` in `wp_posts` is kind of like permalink, mentions the entire site URL.
 Consequently, the results for `guid` will be a lot more than `post_content` which is checking for links inside the post content itself.
 (7457 vs. 253)
+- changing the `guid` is [NOT advised](https://wordpress.org/support/article/changing-the-site-url/#important-guid-note) because doing so will mess up feed readers and show _read_ items as new content again.

 You also need to check for **directory paths** if you have changed them during the migration.
 For example `/var/www/html/wp-content/` vs. `/var/www/mysite.com/public_html/wp-content/`